pallets-eco/flask-sqlalchemy/docs/quickstart.rst

 -------------

 Subclass ``db.Model`` to define a model class.
-The model will generate a table name by converting the ``CamelCase`` class name to ``snake_case``.
+The model will generate a table name by converting the ``PascalCase`` class name to ``snake_case``.

 .. code-block:: python